elena5875/pythonproject2/README.md

 ![pep8](images/pep8validator-pythonproject2-o7zzoofzhv.us1.codeanyapp.com.jpeg)

 after making the codes shorter.
 Don' know if the codes pass or not.
-No validation was mentioned if the program passed the code for pep8
+No validation was mentioned if the program passed the code for pep8 but no mention mistakes were also mentioned.
 ![pep8](./images/pep8validator2-pythonproject2-o7zzoofzhv.us1.codeanyapp.com.jpeg)

 # CREDITS AND REFERENCES